 Figure out the data models that you’ll need to use for the first iteration of your site and start getting them set up.
 For our purposes, we’ll just assume all you need is the ubiquitous User model to keep track of all the dozens of users who will be on your site someday (just kidding, you’ll hit it big).
 After you’ve actually created the database in the first place (using

-$ rake db:create), to create that model you’ll need to do two steps:
+$ rails db:create), to create that model you’ll need to do two steps:

 app/modelswhich is set up like you just learned above.